-The Company has completed its Private Placement on 18 November 2021 for the issuance of 20,000,000 redeemable Ordinary Shares and 6,666,666 Market Warrants.
-The 20,000,000 units (the "Units"), each consisting of one Ordinary Share and 1/3 Market Warrant, were placed at a price of € 10.00 per unit representing a total placement volume of €200 million.
+The Company has completed its Private Placement on 18 November 2021 for the issuance of 20,000,000 Redeemable Ordinary Shares (or "Ordinary Share") and 6,666,666 Market Warrants.
+The 20,000,000 units (the "Units"), each consisting of one Ordinary Share and 1/3 Market Warrant, were placed at a price of \notin 10.00 per Unit representing a total placement volume of \notin 200 million.

 Ordinary shareholders may request redemption of all or a portion of their Ordinary Shares in connection with the Business Combination, subject to the conditions and procedures set forth in the Articles of Association.
-Ordinary Shares will only be redeemed under the following conditions, (i) the Business Combination is approved by the general meeting of shareholders and subsequently consummated, (ii) a holder of Ordinary Shares notifies the Company of its request to redeem a portion or all of its Ordinary Shares in writing by completing a form approved by the Board for this purpose that will be included with the convening notice for the general meeting of shareholders and such notification is received by the Company not earlier than the Publication of the notice convening the general meeting of shareholders for the approval of the Business Combination and not later than two business days prior to the date of the general meeting of shareholders convened for the purpose of approving the Business Combination, and (iii) the holder of Ordinary Shares transfers its Ordinary Shares to a trust depositary account specified by the Company in the notice convening the general meeting of shareholders.
+Ordinary Shares will only be redeemed under the following conditions, (i) the Business Combination is approved by the general meeting of shareholders and subsequently consummated, (ii) a holder of Ordinary Shares notifies the Company of its request to redeem a portion or all of its Ordinary Shares in writing by completing a form approved by the Board for this purpose that will be included with the convening notice for the general meeting of shareholders and such notification is received by the Company not earlier than the Publication of the notice convening the general meeting of shareholders for the general meeting of shareholders convened for the purpose of approving the Business Combination, and (iii) the holder of Ordinary Shares transfers its Ordinary Shares to a trust depositary account specified by the Company in the notice convening the general meeting of shareholders.

-Each Ordinary Share that is redeemed shall be redeemed in cash for a price equal to the aggregate amount on deposit in the escrow account related to the proceeds from the Private Placement of the Ordinary Shares and Market Warrants, divided by the number of the then outstanding Ordinary Shares, subject to (i) the availability of sufficient amounts on the escrow account and sufficient distributable profits and reserves of the Company.
+Each Ordinary Share that is redeemed shall be redeemed in cash for a price equal to the aggregate amount on deposit in the Escrow Account related to the proceeds from the Private Placement of the Ordinary Shares and Market Warrants, divided by the number of the then outstanding Ordinary Shares, subject to (i) the availability of sufficient amounts on the escrow account and sufficient distributable profits and reserves of the Company.